andrew-vant/retropass/README.md

 3. Retropass's CLI is easily scriptable, if for whatever reason you want that.
 4. Retropass ships with machine- and human- readable specifications of the password formats.

-That last is perhaps the most important.
-One of the most frustrating things about romhacking is the lack of good documentation of games' internal data structures.
-Retropass gives you that "for free"; it is impossible to add support for a game without simultaneously documenting most of its password structure.
+It can be used as a reference when developing other programs.

 ### Status

 Still beta.
 CLI and API details are subject to change.
+The following games are supported (so far):

+* Mega Man 2
+* Metroid
+* Kid Icarus
+* Solar Jetman

 ## Installation